najibghadri/Shapr3DHomework/README.md

 Task description: https://docs.google.com/document/d/1eA_v3622sIO4M4Hk7kUeq3nm-sn7cyXLxIpdvwr2faE

-Since I have a free AWS account and already set-up EC2 and RDS instances I thought I should deploy it.
+Since I have a free AWS account and already set-up EC2 and RDS instances, and my app domain [Quarantime.io](https://quarantime.io/) I thought I should deploy it.
-The front-end uses the deployed backend api but I found it's best to deploy the front-end in a sandbox rather than on my own website.
+The front-end uses the deployed backend api but I found it's the best to show you the front-end in a cloudsandbox.

 ![image](https://user-images.githubusercontent.com/11639734/84949971-63207d00-b0ee-11ea-8296-362aecb9365e.png)